 ‘Inner peace’ is about a deep, almost obsessive, love of music:

 This one is dedicated to my Flight Instructor Pete Cummings:

 If you like Ana’s voice, you will probably love this!

-When I go out playing, the song I’m most often asked to play is this one…
+When used to I go out playing, the song I was most often asked to play was this one…

 To hear more of my songs please visit my YouTube channel.

 With Jaine’s help, we’ve produced three Owly Dave CDs and a Whistling Paddy & Owly Dave CD.
 To see the Track Lists and order one please click here